swiftcoder2020/cycle-motion/README.md

 ## PEP8

 [PEP8](https://www.python.org/dev/peps/pep-0008) is a website that provides the styling conventions or best practices into the Python code which will be used within this project.

+[PEP8 Online](https://www.pep8online.com) is an online checker for PEP8 requirements to ensure that it is complying to conventions.

 ## Responsive Tools